Raise a Resilient Child: Easy Emotional Skills You Can Teach Today

 Use Books to Build Empathy: Choose stories with emotional depth and discuss the characters’ feelings after reading.

-What The Research Say’s About Emotional Intelligence
+What The Research Shows

-Emotional Intelligence In Future-Ready Skills
+Emotional Intelligence For Future-Ready Skills

 Prepares kids for leadership and teamwork.